core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Additions to Security Context in Pairwise Mode  ## {#pairwise-implementation}

-The pairwise keys ({{key-derivation-pairwise}}) as well as the shared secrets used in their derivation may be stored in memory or recomputed each time they are needed.
-The shared secret changes only when a public/private key pair used for its derivation change.
+The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed each time they are needed.
+The shared secret changes only when a public/private key pair used for its derivation changes.
 In order to optimize performance, an endpoint may store the derived pairwise keys in the Security Context for future retrieval.
 This can work as follows.

 <!-- This is an example, implementations can do it in another way -->